syncfusion/blazor-docs/src/charts/chart/chart-appearance.md

 ## Chart SubTitle

-Chart can be given a subtitle using [`SubTitle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_SubTitle) property, to show the information about the data plotted.
+The [`SubTitle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_SubTitle) property can be used to provide a chart a subtitle that displays information about the data shown.

 {% aspTab template="chart/series/column/subtitle", sourceFiles="subtitle.razor" %}